-In today's post, I'll share four different methods for learning how to freeze bananas to prevent them from spoiling, take advantage of sales by stocking up, or doing meal prep!
+Here are four different methods to freeze bananas to prevent them from spoiling, take advantage of sales by stocking up, or use for meal prep!

 Bananas are a great source of potassium- the perfect fruit to thicken up a smoothie or use as a base to make tasty banana bread!
 I always like to have some on hand for a healthy snack or recipe.